Foreclosure Defense Attorneys

 Facing foreclosure can be terrifying.
 Many times people are overwhelmed when they get behind on their mortgage payments and don’t know what to do.
 In fact, if you are three or more payments behind on your home, the mortgage company may stop accepting payments from you.

 Many unforeseen circumstances can lead to foreclosure proceedings, such as:

 - A reduction in your hours at work

 Most of our clients never thought they would face foreclosure, and many feel frustrated or even embarrassed with their situation.
 However, if you let that shame delay you in seeking help, you can make the situation worse.
 You should contact a skilled foreclosure defense attorney right away to help you create a foreclosure defense strategy.
 Our dedicated attorneys serve Portland and surrounding areas.

 Do not let embarrassment hold you back from seeking relief from foreclosure.
-Contact Vanden Bos & Chapman, LLP at (503) 664-3134 today to avoid foreclosure in Portland, OR.
+Contact Vanden Bos & Chapman, LLP online or at (503) 664-3134 today to avoid foreclosure in Portland, OR.

 Do Not Run Away from Foreclosure in Portland, OR